Physical Activity Benefits for 100% Nose Breathing: Exercise Chart

-The benefits of physical activity include increased body and brain oxygenation at rest, better sleep and more energy.
+The benefits of correct physical activity include increased body and brain oxygenation at rest (determined using the Exercise Chart provided below), better sleep and more energy.
 However, there is one crucial rule that makes exercise safe and effective at the same time.

 About 180 Russian medical doctors tested thousands of their patients and found the main benefits of physical activity.
-When their patients achieved high body-oxygen test results and stopped doing breathing exercises, their long-term body-oxygen test numbers were linked to the amount of daily physical exercise, even in cases when these students continued to control their breath throughout the day.
-In other words, they found that physical exercise is the key lifestyle factor to increase body oxygenation.
+When their patients achieved high body-oxygen test results and stopped doing breathing exercises, their long-term body-oxygen test numbers were linked to the amount of daily physical exercise, even in cases when these students continued to control their breathing throughout the day.
+In other words, they found that physical exercise is the key lifestyle factor to increase body oxygenation and maintain great health.

-Below is a table that is based on observations related to physical activity benefits.
-This table shows a link between the duration of daily physical activity and maximum expected body-oxygen levels for experienced students who do some breath work (e.g., about 1 hour of breathing exercises per day).
+Below is the Exercise Chart that is based on my observations related to physical activity benefits of my breathing students.
+This Chart (Table) shows a link between the duration of daily physical activity and maximum expected body-oxygen levels for experienced students who do some breath work (e.g., about 1 hour of breathing exercises per day).

 |0 min||15 s|